 The esteemed panel of judges included stalwarts like Madam Chitra Soni, who patronized the event and delivered fair and impartial judgment.

 “Indian treasures”, was dedicated to forgotten unsung recipes and it was a traditional zeitgeist.
-The winners got a chance to be a part of Nativ chefs team and to win attractive prizes as well.
+The winners got a chance to be a part of the Nativ chefs team and to win attractive prizes as well.